now

 Simplify and streamline the core journey

-The core Information Architecture was rethought to simplify the user journey
+The core information architecture was rethought to simplify the user journey

 and clarify Lollipop’s proposition: